 331 Things to Do in Port Angeles – #78 Wine & Waterfalls: A Weekend to Love in Port Angeles on Washington’s Olympic Peninsula

-Grab someone you love spending time with and head to the Olympic Peninsula for a WEEKEND TO LOVE filled with hiking to gorgeous waterfalls and a wine and chocolate tasting tour.
+Grab someone you love spending time with and head to the Olympic Peninsula for a WEEKEND TO LOVE filled with hiking to gorgeous waterfalls and wine tasting at a handful of craft wineries throughout the Olympic Peninsula.

 Hike to Waterfalls